 Automatic for the people

-Bringing Digital to Life 11 June 2018 Michael Gustavsson
+Bringing digital to life 11 June 2018 Ulf Hedman

 The automation of hospital logistics is helping healthcare providers spend more time with patients.